UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 ## Ricgraph as a server on Linux
-This page describes how to install Ricgraph in a multi-user environment on Linux.
+This page describes how to install and run Ricgraph in a multi-user environment on Linux.
 If you would like to use Ricgraph in such an environment, you will need to install Ricgraph differently than described in [Install and configure Ricgraph](ricgraph_install_configure.md).